networknt/light-doc/content/en/architecture/plugin.md

 ![handler_chain](/images/handler_chain.png)

-Note that audit, metrics and exception need to hooked in the response in order to handle exceptions on both request and response phase, calculate response time and dump response info into the audit.
+Note that audit, metrics and exceptions need to be hooked in the response in order to handle exceptions on both the request and response phase, calculate response time, and dump response info into the audit.

 [built-in middleware handlers]: /concern/
 [Server]: /concern/server/